mvanderlyn27/odyssey_backend/README.md

-# Aura Backend API
+# odessey Backend API

-This repository contains the Fastify backend API for the Aura application, providing AI generation capabilities via Google Gemini and authentication via Supabase.
+This repository contains the Fastify backend API for the odessey application, providing AI generation capabilities via Google Gemini and authentication via Supabase.
 It's designed for deployment on Google Cloud Run.

 ## Prerequisites